 The course looked pretty ugly for winter with most of the grass being dormant and brown.
 The tee boxes, fairways and rough were splotchy with multiple types of grasses in play, but everything was mown tight and consistently.
 From the maintenance, I could tell it’s usually in nicer shape during other parts of the year.
 In general, I still had good lies and benefited from some extra roll-out on drives.
 The bunkers did have good sand, but the true highlight of the course was the greens.
 They were firm and very fast.
 They were super slick (literally) when frozen early on, but even when they thawed out they were still rolling quick.

 Other than having a convenient location to break up your drive between Southern and Northern California, there isn’t much reason to check out Tracy Golf & Country Club.
 It’s a fine course.
 It’s just not one you will remember much about.
-It used to be private, but is now readily available to the public.
+It used to be private, but is now readily available to the public on most days.
 Still, what you see from the freeway is exactly what you get, so don’t expect anything more.